 WHY?
 Simply put, the Internet of Things (IoT).
 At the recent AWS Summit I heard Amazonians for the first time admitting out loud that some use cases, especially those derived from IoT, disallow connecting to a central remote cloud data center.
 On his blog post, AWS CTO Werner Vogels himself outlines the categories (he calls them “laws”) of these use cases:

 - Law of Physics.
 Customers want to build applications that make the most interactive and critical decisions locally, such as safety-critical control.
 This is determined by basic laws of physics: it takes time to send data to the cloud, and networks don’t have 100% availability.
 Customers in physically remote environments, such as mining and agriculture, are more affected by these issues.

 - Law of Economics.
 In many industries, data production has grown more quickly than bandwidth, and much of this data is low value.
 Local aggregation and filtering of data allows customers to send only high-value data to the cloud for storage and analysis.

 - Law of the Land.
 In some industries, customers have regulatory or compliance requirements to isolate or duplicate data in particular locations.
 Some governments impose data sovereignty restrictions on where data may be stored and processed.

 In fact it’s bigger than merely IoT.
-Amazon tried launching its IoT API service with direct connectivity to the cloud and it didn’t catch for many types of IoT devices.
+Amazon tried launching its IoT API service with direct connectivity to the cloud and it didn’t catch for many types of IoT use cases.
 The missing ingredient was Edge Computing.
 As I wrote before, IoT, Big Data and Machine Learning Push Cloud Computing To The Edge, and that’s what Amazon realized.
 On AWS Summit I saw this learning simply put: AWS IoT Going to the edge.